Conditions

 • See bleeding

-• Transport pet quickly to a veterinarian
+• Transport the pet quickly to a veterinarian

 Signs: